digiaonline/oops/README.md

 ## Usage

 These instructions are only for simply building the base box from the master branch.
-If you're on a project-specific branch you should probably follow that README.md instead.
+If you're on a project-specific branch you should probably follow that branch's README.md instead.

-* Enter the `packer/` directory
+* Enter the `packer/` directory.
+The paths in the Packer template are relative to the directory `packer` is run from so this step is important.
-* Run `packer validate nginx-php-mariadb-nvm.yml` to verify that the configuration is valid
+* Run `packer validate nginx-php-mariadb-nodejs.yml` to verify that the configuration is valid
-* Run `packer build nginx-php-mariadb-nvm.yml` to build the Vagrant box locally and push it to Atlas, or run `packer push nginx-php-mariadb-nvm.yml` to build the box in Atlas instead.
+* Run `packer build nginx-php-mariadb-nodejs.yml` to build the Vagrant box locally and push it to Atlas, or run `packer push nginx-php-mariadb-nodejs.yml` to build the box in Atlas instead.
+The latter is the preferred way of doing it.

 ## Linking to a project repository